a Drag Race?

 variety of prizes and a cash grant for their high school.

-This is to keep drivers from staying on the power too long when the
+keep drivers from staying on the power too long when car has assumed

-car has assumed a dangerous posture on the track, or "gotten out of
+a dangerous posture on the track or "gotten out of shape."
+The

-driver breaks , may then cross center line under control to exit
+may then cross center line under control to exit track safely.

 disqualification.
 Also, once a car is staged and leaves the line- forward or backward- for